htcf/docs/docs/storage/index.md

     $ du -sh $HOME

-### LTS: Long Term Storage (/lts)
+### LTS

-Long term storage is lab project space to store raw sequencing and completed data, the directories are not available on nodes for computational use.
+Long Term Storage (LTS) is lab project space to store raw sequencing and completed data, the directories are not available on nodes for computational use.
 It is available in terabyte increments billed monthly.
 It is kept on fault-tolerant storage with snapshops.
 Copies of the latest daily snapshots are kept offsite for disaster recovery purposes.
-To see how much space your lab is using, use the example command below, replace lab with your labname.

 To check LTS usage:

     $ df -h /lts/<lab_name>/<bucket_name>

-### HTS: High Throughput Storage (/scratch)
+### LTOS

+*Coming Soon*

+### REF

+*Coming Soon*

+### HTS

-High Throughput Storage is a distrubuted file system able to handle tens of GBs/sec of total throughput.
+High Throughput Storage (`/scratch`) is a distrubuted file system able to handle tens of GBs/sec of total throughput.
 This storage is *temporary scratch space* and is **not** backed up.
 Once data is removed from /scratch, it cannot be recovered.

 *Data stored in /scratch is subject to the [Scratch Data Cleaning Policy](/policies/#scratch-data-cleaning).*